sahilyadav778/Sahilyadav778/README.md

 **Data Science Enthusiast | MCA Student | AI & ML Developer**

-I'm currently pursuing my Master's in Computer Applications (MCA) at Poornima University, Jaipur, specializing in **Artificial Intelligence and Data Science**.
+I have completed my Master's in Computer Applications (MCA) at Poornima University, Jaipur, specializing in **Artificial Intelligence and Data Science**.
 With hands-on experience as a **Data Science Intern at Netparam Technologies**, I have developed predictive models and worked extensively with data analysis, visualization, and machine learning.

 ---